stcorp/safecheck/README.md

 This tool allows to verify the internal consistency of Copernicus SAFE products.

-It supports verification of Sentinel-1 products.
+It currently only supports verification of Sentinel-1 products.